Integrated carbon, water and land management for poverty alleviation

-This project proposes to bring these strands of research together to investigate the sustainability of land management initiatives in a changing climate.
-Existing tools, informed by published data, would be combined into a modeling framework that would be applied to a series of scenarios involving intensive cultivation of sugar cane.
+This project brought these strands of research together to investigate the sustainability of land management initiatives in a changing climate.
+Existing tools, informed by published data, were combined into a modeling framework and applied to a series of scenarios involving intensive cultivation of sugar cane.

 - The feasibility and sustainability (economic and physical) of sugarcane cultivation for biofuel production in a changing climate, and the capacity of such activities to alleviate poverty in the long term